russelldmatt/brain-teasers/brain-teasers/linear-prisoners/solution.md

 ---

-Surprisingly, 9.5 of them (on average) can survive.
-And 9 will *definitely* survive.
+Surprisingly, 9.5 of them, on average, can survive, and 9 will *definitely* survive.

 The prisoner in the back of the line, who has to guess the color of